 I like to help people do that.
 I am also fiercely protective of losing what is special about libraries, and much of my work concerns this preservation issue in its many facets.
 I am a user-oriented librarian when I’m working at a library, and a library activist when I am not.
 My passion presently is mucking about in the intersection of libraries, technology and politics and describing what I find there.

-I am not currently a member of ALA though I was elected to be an ALA Councilor in 2004.
+I am not currently a member of ALA though I was elected to be an ALA Councilor in 2004 and served a two year term.
 I feel the double-edged sword of participating in a flawed system versus sitting out and not participating at all.
-I write on library topics frequently, and have published two books.
-I co-edited Revolting Librarians Redux.
-And I wrote Without A Net: Librarians Bridging the Digital Divide.
-I’m on the road speaking on library issues a lot, check the sidebar on the main page and please come see me and say hello if I’ll be in your town.
+I write on library topics frequently, and have published two books: I co-edited Revolting Librarians Redux, and I wrote Without A Net: Librarians Bridging the Digital Divide.
+I’m on the road speaking on library issues a lot, check the sidebar and please come see me and say hello if I’ll be in your town.

 My readership has become more attentive and more useful over the years.
 I’ve made friends with many of my readers and have a large circle of people known and unknown to me who help me out with links and encouragement.
 This website would quite literally not exist without them.
 The explosion of library weblogs and websites over the last decade makes me happy; news is less likely to fall through the cracks and I would be foolish to think that for my readers I am their one and only.
 Thanks so much for reading.